J-Wass/LegendCraft/README.md

-If you're intending to run a public server that appears on minecraft.net's server list, you need to import https certificates to tell mono you trust them, this can be done by running mozroots --import --ask-remove as the 800Craft user on your system.
+If you're intending to run a public server that appears on minecraft.net's server list, you need to import https certificates to tell mono you trust them, this can be done by running "sudo mozroots --import --ask-remove" as the LegendCraft user on your system.

+You may also have to run "sudo certmgr -ssl -m https://minecraft.net" in order for heartbeats to work properly.

 ##Licensing